This post contains affiliate links. Please see our disclosure policy.

 How do I know which maple syrup is the real thing?

-Pure maple syrup will have just one ingredient listed on the label – maple syrup, because it is pure maple syrup.
+Pure maple syrup will have just one ingredient listed on the label – maple syrup.
 It usually comes in a glass bottle and is thinner in consistency than artificial maple syrup, which is made with corn syrup and likely has just a tiny bit of maple flavoring in it.
 I recommend using real maple syrup always, as the flavor is much better.

 A close-up of a pecan pie bar with the visible shortbread layer and pecan layer.